ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Namespace, e.g., “tcp" for TCP specific Transport Properties.
   For IETF protocols, property names under these namespaces should be defined in an RFC.
-- Vendor or implementation specific properties must use the vendor's or implementation’s name or acronym as Namespace.
+- Vendor or implementation specific properties must use a a string identifying the vendor or implementation as Namespace.

 ### Transport Property Types {#property-types}